 Arguing for a complete scrapping of any regulations to do with vaping is not the way to win.
 Article 20 does have some very good components, such as the requirement that eliquids be of high quality and don’t contain harmful ingredients.
 Advertising to children is also unacceptable, and the requirement for child and tamper proof bottles is sound.
 Any other responsible eliquid manufacturer would agree.

 However, the necessity of submitting recipes for a lengthy approval process stifles the market, and keeps us from implementing new, higher-quality recipes for UK vapers, and banning any advertising at all also has a chilling effect on promoting vaping as an effective means of tobacco harm reduction.
-What the vaping industry needs to do is come up with a sane replacement for Article 20 which takes all of the basic rationale into account, with points that are substantiated by the solid research that has been done in the past few years by our medical associations and establishments.
+What the e cigarette industry needs to do is come up with a sane replacement for Article 20 which takes all of the basic rationale into account, with points that are substantiated by the solid research that has been done in the past few years by our medical associations and establishments.

 What can the vaping community do?